arseniivanov/Mandrill/README.md

 	cmake --build .

-To run the project, change to the binary output folder and run a executable file:
+To run the project, run the executable file:

-	cd {Debug,Release}/bin
-	./SampleApp.bin
+	./bin/SampleApp.bin

 ## Setting up a new project with Mandrill as submodule